Kermit Gosnell: Education and early career

-Gosnell was born on February 9, 1941, in Philadelphia, Pennsylvania, as the only child of a gas station operator and a government clerk.
+Gosnell was born in Philadelphia, Pennsylvania, on February 9, 1941, as the only child of a gas station operator and a government clerk.
 He was a student at the city's Central High School, from which he graduated in 1959.
 Gosnell initially attended the University of Pennsylvania, and then graduated from Dickinson College with a bachelor's degree.
 He received his medical degree at the Thomas Jefferson University in 1966.

 It has been reported that Gosnell spent four decades practicing medicine among the poor, including a teen-aid program and opening the Mantua Halfway House, a rehab clinic for drug addicts in the impoverished Mantua neighborhood of West Philadelphia.
 He became an early proponent of abortion rights in the 1960s and 1970s, and in 1972, he returned from a stint in New York City to open up an abortion clinic on Lancaster Avenue in Mantua.
 Gosnell told The Philadelphia Inquirer in October 1972: "As a physician, I am very concerned about the sanctity of life.
 But it is for this precise reason that I provide abortions for women who want and need them."

-That same year, Gosnell also performed fifteen televised second-trimester abortions, using an experimental and dangerous "Super Coil" method invented by Harvey Karman.
-This event came to be known as the "Mother's Day Massacre of 1972."
-The device, an untested plastic ball with razor blades, was inserted into the mother's uterus to chop up and expel the fetus.
-The device caused severe lacerations, infection, and bleeding to the women.
-Complications from the procedure were reported by nine of the women, with three of them reporting life-threatening complications.
-One woman had to receive a hysterectomy.
+That same year, Gosnell also performed fifteen televised second-trimester abortions, using an experimental and dangerous "Super Coil" method invented by Harvey Karman in an event that was referred to as the "Mother's Day Massacre of 1972".
+The coils were inserted into the uterus, where they caused irritation leading to the expulsion of the fetus.
+However, complications from the procedure were reported by nine of the women, with three of these reporting severe complications.
+One woman had to undergo a hysterectomy.

 The 1972 Inquirer article also said that Gosnell was a "respected man" in his community, and a finalist for the Junior Chamber of Commerce's "Young Philadelphian of the Year" because of his work directing the Mantua Halfway House.
 By the late 1980s, however, public records showed state tax liens were piling up against the halfway house, and the abortion clinic had a $41,000 federal tax lien.

-Gosnell has been married three times.
-His third and current wife, Pearl, had worked at the Women's Medical Society as a full-time medical assistant from 1982 until their marriage in 1990.
-They have two children.
-Gosnell has four other children from his two previous marriages.
+Gosnell was married three times.
+His third wife, Pearl, had worked at the Women's Medical Society as a full-time medical assistant from 1982 until their marriage in 1990.
+They had two children.
+Gosnell had four other children from his two previous marriages.
 In covering his background, media commentators drew attention to the "incredibly diverse" portrayals of Gosnell, touching on both his community works – the creation of the halfway house and teen aid program – contrasted with portrayals of his practice as an abortion mill in which viable fetuses and babies were routinely killed following illegal late-term procedures.